jmrozanec/cron-utils/README.md

 The project follows the [Semantic Versioning Convention](http://semver.org/)

-For more stats about the project, you can visit our [OpenHUB profile](https://www.openhub.net/p/cron-utils)

 **Features**

  * Supports all cron expression special characters including * / , - ?
 L W, #.